rust-lang/book/second-edition/src/ch15-00-smart-pointers.md

 traits and demonstrating why they’re important to smart pointers.

-Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won't cover every smart pointer that exists.
+Given that the smart pointer pattern is a general design pattern used frequently in Rust, this chapter won’t cover every smart pointer that exists.
 Many libraries have their own smart pointers and you can even write some yourself.
-We'll just cover the most common smart pointers from the standard
+We’ll just cover the most common smart pointers from the standard
 library:

 <!-- Would it make sense to hyphenate reference-counted (and its derivations)